 The arrangements for each scheme are formalised in Schedules of Contributions that are certified by the Scheme Actuary.
-Details of the date of certification of each schedule can be found on page 45.
-A copy of the example certificate can be can be found on page 44.
+Details of the date of certification of each schedule can be found on page 48.
+A copy of the example certificate can be found on page 47.

-National Counties Building Society Pension Scheme and Seabourne Pension Scheme have interim Schedules of Contributions until the Scheme Actuary certifies a full Schedule of Contributions.
+Together Working for Wellbeing Pension Scheme has an interim Schedule of Contributions until the Scheme Actuary certifies a full Schedule of Contributions.